top of page

 Runner doing strides

-Personally, I put a lot of the improvement in my finishing kick in races down to the fact I started to implement strides into my regular routine.
-Strides take very little time and offer a lot in return, hopefully this article can convince you to take the next step in your running and add them to your routine so you too can reap the benefits!
+I put a lot of the improvement in my finishing kick in races down to the fact I started to implement strides into my routine.
+Strides take very little time and offer a lot in return, hopefully, this article can convince you to take the next step in your running and add them to your routine so you too can reap the benefits!

-So, your deep into your training, whether you are building your aerobic base with tempo runs and longs runs, or whether your in the heights of your training for a 5k or 10k, strides will play a huge part in achieving your goals.
+So, deep into your training, whether you are building your aerobic base with tempo runs and long runs, or whether you're at the height of your training for a 5k or 10k, strides will play a huge part in achieving your goals.

-However, I am sure you have a lot of the same questions which the athletes I coach have when they see 'strides' on their running program.
-But don't fear, this article has you covered, from everything from what they are, how to do them and what the actual benefits of running strides are.
+However, I am sure you have a lot of the same questions that the athletes I coach have when they see 'strides' in their running program.
+But don't fear, this article has you covered, everything from what they are, how to do them, and what the actual benefits of running strides are.

 So, if I have described you so far then carry on reading because this article might be the bridge between you and your new PB.